thlo7777/bookmark/数据库/mongo.md

 mount  host  /data/db folder to container  /mongoData

 docker run -it -v /data/db:/mongoData -p 27017:27017 --restart=always --name mongodb -d mongo
+                                            ^    ^
+                                    host port    container port and keep 27017 can set any
+                                    port

+You can run processes inside a container and outside on the same port.
+You can even run multiple containers using the same port internally.
+What you can't do is map the one port from the host to a container.
+Or in your, map a port that is already in use to a container.
+services:
+    webapp:
+        image: myimage
+        ports:
+            - '3000:3000'

+    mongo:
+        image: 'mongo:latest'
+        ports:
+            - '27018:27017'      <------

+    mongo2:
+        image: mongo:latest
+        ports:
+            - '27019:27017'     <--------
 ```

 #### [MongoDB 进阶模式设计](https://mongoing.com/mongodb-advanced-pattern-design)